Dashron/Roads/README.md

 ### API.onRequest(*Function* fn)
-**Add a custom handler for every request**
+**Add a custom handler for every request.**

  name | type                                                                  | required | description
  -----|-----------------------------------------------------------------------|----------|---------------
  fn   | Function(*string* method, *string* url,*object* body,*object* headers,*function* next) | yes      | Will be called any time a request is made on the API object.

- This callback will be provided four parameters
+ This will be called for every request, even for routes that do not exist.
+The callback will be provided four parameters

 #### onRequest Callback
 **function (*string* method,*string* url, *Object* body, *Object* headers, *Function* next)**